-Not just PhD and Masters programs.
-The GRE is universally accepted for MBA admissions and is increasingly accepted for law school admissions.
+The GRE is a widely accepted standardized test.
+While most commonly known and taken for PhD and Masters programs, it is universally accepted for MBA admissions and is increasingly accepted for law school admissions.

 What is tested on the GRE?
 What is the structure of the GRE?

 We'll discuss the overall content and organization of the test as well as the scope of the topics tested.
-We'll cover what you need to know to get the questions right.
+We'll get you up to speed on what you need to know to get the questions right.